ece1786-2024/EldenBossBuster/README.md

 ## Run Main.py
 It required index folder, but it is too big to upload to github.
 If you don't have it, please run text2index.ipynb under preprocess_RAG_data folder.

+Then, we can use python main.py to run the frontend page(It may require some time to load the RAG).